 If the DIY fix is not your thing, then your next option is refurbishing the steering wheel or replacing it completely.
 This will require you to remove the wheel completely.
 Let’s investigate.

 Replacing the Steering Wheel Cover

-This can be a tricky option, since many of the available covers either look ghastly, tacky or too thick.
+This can be a tricky option since many of the available covers either look ghastly, tacky, or too thick.
 It can be hard finding the right one for your taste.
-I remember shopping around for one and settled on a plane black vinyl one.
+I remember shopping around for one and settling on a plain black vinyl one.
 It looked cool but the vinyl caused my hands to sweat like crazy on long road trips.
 I ended up buying a new Napa leather cover which looks good and feels amazing too.

-Try and find a cover that looks and feel as close to the original as possible.
+Try and find a cover that looks and feels as close to the original as possible.

 If you decide to refurbish or replace the steering wheel instead, there are a few things you need to know, so read the next section and make sure you understand the procedure.